yazhini01/makemybrand-wordpress-frontend/README.md

 ## Overview

-This project provides a React-based frontend for the MakeMyBrand Infographics plugin, allowing users to generate and manage infographic images directly within their WordPress posts.
+This project provides a React-based frontend for the MakeMyBrand Infographics Generator plugin, allowing users to generate and manage infographic images directly within their WordPress posts.

 ## Prerequisites